How Branding, Your Reputation, and Success Go Hand in Hand – The Best of the Best Show

-- The other investor didn’t call back when they said they would or at all.
+- The other investor didn’t call back when they said they would, or they didn't call at all.
 This is an easy fix.
 Call people back.

-- They made an offer that was higher than all the other investors then never got back with the seller.
-(They couldn’t sell their wholesale deal because they offered too much.)
+- They made an offer on the spot that was higher than all the other investors made then never got back to the seller.
+(Most likely they couldn’t sell their wholesale deal because they offered too much.)
 If you are ever guilty of this one, do the right thing and call the seller.
 Own up to your mistake.
-Also don’t try to sell an overpriced deal to other investors.
-That’s one of the fastest ways to ruin your credibility.
+Also, don’t try to sell an overpriced deal to other investors.
+That’s one of the fastest ways to ruin your credibility with other investors.

-- The other investor talked badly about the house in order to get the seller to accept a low offer.
+- Another investor talked badly about the house in order to get the seller to accept their low offer.
 Don’t do this.
 The seller already knows the house is a dog.
 It’s OK to talk about repairs but do it nicely.

-- They promised to do certain things as part of the purchase like pay closing costs, but when the contract was written they couldn’t do all the things they said they would do.
+- The investor promised to do certain things as part of the purchase like pay closing costs or close in a few days, however, when the contract was written they couldn’t do all the things they said they would do.
 Solution; don’t promise things you’re not 100% certain you can deliver.
-It’s always better to under promise and over deliver,
+It’s always better to under-promise and over-deliver,

 - Be on time for your appointments.
 Sellers hate it when you show up late and waste their time.